flxa/react-drupal/README.md

 You will need to change the host name of the database in `settings.php` to what is specified in `docker-compose.yml` (e.g. mariadb instead of localhost).

-### Make

-In order to set paths correctly for running commands with docker, copy `Makefile.local.example` to `Makefile.local`.

 ### Browsing the site

 The docker site will be avaiable on [http://127.0.0.1/](http://127.0.0.1/)